-Kim Fields And Mindy Cohn Reunite For Memorial Service For ‘Facts of Life’ Co-Star Charlotte Rae
+Kim Fields And Mindy Cohn Reunite For Memorial Service For ‘Facts Of Life’ Co-Star Charlotte Rae

 Cohn and Fields were reportedly the only original Facts of Life co-stars in attendance at the service.
 Both women delivered eulogies for their TV housemother.
 Cohn, who played Eastland School student Natalie Green on the NBC hit, posted a portion of her eulogy to Instagram, describing it as her “final love letter to Charlotte.”

 “It was more emotional than anticipated” Cohn wrote.
 “I’m wearing a scarf that was Char’s.
-We were all gifted one from the family before the services started. ”
+We were all gifted one from the family before the services started.”

 Fields, who played Tootie Ramsey on the show, also posted a video of her remarks at Rae’s “glorious” memorial service while wearing one of the late star’s favorite scarves.
 You can see the Facts of Life stars as they pay tribute to Charlotte Rae below.